Ticking clock

 Sounds

-Clock ticking is arguably the most "hypnotic" of all domestic sounds.
-Aaron and colleagues (Cognition, 2010) showed that listening to a steady ticking speeds up subjective perception of real time — listeners "feel" more time has passed than really has.
-This effect is useful for two opposite tasks: (1) meditation and sleep, because subjective "time stretching" helps relax; (2) writing and focus work, because rhythmic ticking acts as a "productivity metronome" and prevents postponement.
+Clock ticking is one of the most hypnotic of all domestic sounds.
+Aaron and colleagues (Cognition, 2010) showed that listening to a steady ticking speeds up subjective perception of real time; listeners feel that more time has passed than really has.
+This effect is useful for two opposite tasks: meditation and sleep, because subjective time-stretching helps relax, and writing or focus work, because the rhythmic ticking acts as a productivity metronome and prevents postponement.

-Additionally a mechanical clock tick carries a strong cultural association with "grandmother's house," cosiness and old Europe.
-Use this track for writing (especially classical and historical prose), for podcasts on craft, history and horology, for breath-focused meditation (one inhale-exhale cycle = ~6 ticks), for people with anxiety (rhythmic low sound calms), and for adolescents and adults with ADHD.
-Pairs with Public Library, Rain on Windowsill, Cozy Fireplace.
-Suitable for sleep — but not for everyone; ticking wakes some people.
+A mechanical clock tick also carries a strong cultural association with grandmother's house, cosiness and old Europe.
+Use this track for writing (especially classical and historical prose), for podcasts on craft, history and horology, for breath-focused meditation (one inhale-exhale cycle equals about six ticks), for people with anxiety (rhythmic low sound calms), and for adolescents and adults with ADHD.
+Pairs with Public Library, Rain on Windowsill and Cozy Fireplace.
+Suitable for sleep, but not for everyone; ticking wakes some people.

 Included in Mixes